 Types of exchange organizations?

 There are three kinds of exchange organizations.
-Volunteer organization like Rotary, AFS and YFU base their work on volunteers.
+Volunteer organizations like Rotary, AFS and YFU base their work on volunteers.
 Usually, there is a small regional office with permanent staff who earn average salaries.
-Non-profit organization can be a misleading term.
-Usually that has to do with taxes.
-If the exchange organization has holding companies in links above it, you aren’t really looking at a non-profit organization but rather utilizing what tax loop-holes there are.
-Exchange organizations like EF Education, Aspect Foundation, Explorius/Educatius/CETUSA, Forte International Exchange Association/Astar Education, Heltberg International Education, and Speak/Aspect High School are some of them.
+Non-profit organizations can be a misleading term.
+Usually the term has to do with saving taxes.
+If the exchange organization has holding companies in links above it, you aren’t really looking at a non-profit organization but rather a company that utilizes what tax loop-holes there are.
+Exchange organizations like EF Education, Aspect Foundation, Explorius/Educatius/CETUSA, Forte International Exchange Association/Astar Education, Heltberg International Education, and Speak/Aspect High School all have holding companies controlling them.

 For-profit exchange organizations are open about being in the business of making money.
-I do not know if their representatives get paid more than the non-profit ones (price per student placed).
-In the US, these firms fall into the F-1 student exchange programs.
-That means that the student is somewhat less protected by the regulations that protect the J-1 exchange student.
+I do not know if their representatives get paid more than the non-profit ones (price per student placed) do.
+In the US, for-profit firms fall into the F-1 student exchange programs category.

 Communication between various parties

-Your child is supposed to communicate with their local representative who then brings the matter up the chain and eventually to the parents.
+Your child is supposed to communicate with their local representative who is then supposed to bring the matter up the chain until the information eventually reaches the parents.
 The host-family is supposed to use the same route.
 However, our experience has been that what the parents are told is not always what the partner organization was told by either student, school or host-parent.
-We encourage contact between parents and the student, parents and the host parents and in crisis between parents and the school.
-We also encourage you to keep all contact documented (emails, sms, reports of phone calls etc.).
+We encourage contact between parents and their child, parents and the host parents and in crisis between parents and the school.
+We also encourage you to keep all contacts documented (emails, sms, recordings of phone calls etc.).
 Just in case.

 Home country exchange organization

-- After the potential exchange student has filled out application 1 (YFU’s), the exchange organizations makes their choice.
+- After the potential exchange student fills out application 1, the exchange organization makes its choice.
 Rotary require better grades than the rest.

 - Organization, student and her/his family meet.

-- Application part 2 (YFU’s) if filled in by parent and student and signed.
+- Application part 2 is filled in by parents and student and signed by them.

-- All necessary documentation is collected and forwarded to their partner organization in the host country.
+- All necessary documentation is collected by the company and forwarded to their partner organization in the host country.

 - Be a point of contact between biological parents and partner.